Human givens

 This is about psychotherapy.
 See Human condition for the general topic.

+Diagram of the Human Givens therapeutic model.

 Human Givens is a theory in psychotherapy proposed by Joe Griffin and Ivan Tyrrell in the late 1990s, and amplified in the 2003 book Human Givens: A new approach to emotional health and clear thinking.

 Human Givens therapy draws on several psychotherapeutic models, such as motivational interviewing, cognitive behavioural therapy, psychoeducation, interpersonal therapy, imaginal exposure therapy and NLP such as the Rewind Technique.

 Historical background

 Abraham Maslow is credited with the first prominent theory which laid out a hierarchy of needs.
 The precise nature of the hierarchy and the needs have subsequently been refined by modern neuroscientific and psychological research.

 Since Maslow's work in the middle of the twentieth century, a significant body of research has been undertaken to clarify what human beings need to be happy and healthy.
 The UK has contributed significantly to the international effort, through the ground breaking Whitehall Study led by Sir Michael Marmot, which tracked the lifestyles and outcomes for large groups of British civil servants.
 This identified effects on mental and physical health from emotional needs being met—for instance, it showed that those with less autonomy and control over their lives, or less social support, have worse health outcomes.

 In the United States, the work of Martin Seligman, a psychologist at the University of Pennsylvania has been influential.
 Seligman has summarised the research to date in terms of what makes humans happy; again, this demonstrates themes about universal emotional needs which must be met for people to lead fulfilling lives.